ejstover/GreatMigration/README.md

 3. Expand each site card to review checks, affected devices, and recommended fixes.
 4. For push-enabled users, click the appropriate **1 Click Fix** buttons (e.g., AP rename, DNS cleanup).
 Each button re-validates prerequisites before issuing Mist API calls.
 5. Download the audit summary or device-level CSV exports for change records or further analysis.

+**How it works**

+* The audit engine (`backend/compliance.py`) hydrates a `SiteContext` with data from Mist site, derived setting, template, and device
+  APIs, then runs a library of `ComplianceCheck` subclasses to flag naming violations, missing variables, override drift, and documentation gaps.
+* Findings are serialized through `audit_history` so the UI can show site/device counts and let you export CSV snapshots for change control.
+* 1 Click Fix actions map to helpers in `audit_fixes.py`/`audit_actions.py`; each button re-checks prerequisites, stages a dry run when requested, and otherwise issues Mist REST calls (e.g., rename APs, clear DNS overrides) while streaming per-device status back to the browser.

 ---